weihaipy/saiorm/docs/index.rst

 3. Support MySQL only,you can inherit from saiorm.base.BaseDB to support other types of database with the same API,like siaorm.MySQL.ChainDB.

+4. You can add "`" as a prefix to set the field to native function in method select and update.

 Initialization
 ~~~~~~~~~~~~~~